QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 Chat Games
 ----------
 These commands are only allowed after relevant part enbling them through the allowgames command, and then it's only enabled for a single room.
-Only one of these can be played at any point, which is shared across all rooms it's currently in.
+Only one of these can be played per room, so to play something else the first game has to end.

 Hangman
 - hangman new, [room], [phrase] : Use hangman new, [room], [phrase] to create a hangman game in [room], with the solution being [phrase].
 Forcefully end an ongoing hangman game with hangman end.